AAU-Python-Guides/install_python_guide/README.md

 Note that you can install python in many ways.

-The easiest way to get everything setup as you need to is to use a package manager, for windows I use `choco`, and for macos I would use `brew`.
+The easiest way to get everything setup as you need to is to use a package manager, Windows 11 has it's own Package Manager, and for macos I would use `brew`.

 ## MacOS
 Homebrew package manager installation guide, see [https://brew.sh/](https://brew.sh/)